tradingstrategy-ai/docs/source/glossary.rst

         cURL commands allow users to transfer data without user interaction using supported libcurl libraries[5]

         `Read more at Curl website <https://curl.se/>`__.

+    Swap

+        In :term:`AMM`-based decentralised exchanges trades called called swaps.

+        In a swap you you trade against :term:`liquidity providers <liquidity provider>` with market order like trades.

+        The user interacts with a :term:`liquidity pool` using their term:`non-custodial` :term:`wallet` to perform a swap.

+        Some example swaps:

+        - In a buy swap, you bought cryptocurrency token with a stable coin, e.g. you buy AVAX with :term:`USDC` :term:`stablecoin`

+        - In a buy sell, you bought cryptocurrency token with a stable coin, e.g. you sell AVAXs to gain USDC in your :term:`wallet`

+        Swaps are used on `AMMs <AMM>`.

+        See also

+        - :term:`Swap fee`

+        - :term:`Liquidity provider`

+        - :term:`Liquidity pool`

+        - :term:`AMM`

+    Swap fee

+        Swap fee is the part cost of a trade on :term:`AMM` markets.

+        In :term:`AMM`-based decentralised exchanges trades called called :term:`swaps <swap>`.

+        Swap fee includes

+        - :term:`liquidity provider` reward, usually 0.05% - 0.30%

+        - :term:`protocol fee`, usually 0.00% - 0.05%

+        Swap fees usually exclude

+        - :term:`price impact`

+        - :term:`slippage`

+        See also

+        - :term:`Swap`

+        - :term:`AMM`

+        - :term:`Liquidity provider`

+        - :term:`XY Liquidity Model`

+        - :term:`Bonding curve`

+    Protocol fee

+        In :term:`AMM`-based decentralised exchanges a protocol fee is the fee taken from your trading costs that goes towards the protocol treasury.

+        Protocol fee is revenue for the protocol itself.

+        The distribution of the protocol fee is decided by a DAO.

+        Usually protocol fee is 0.00% (Uniswap v3 default) - 0.005% (PancakeSwap, Sushi).

+        See also

+        - :term:`Swap fee`

+        - :term:`Decentralised exchange`

+    Wallet

+        In a blockchain, a wallet refers to an application that offers interaction to your :term:`non-custodial` blockchain account.

+        Popular wallets include

+        - MetaMask (a web browser extension)

+        - Avalanche Core (a web browser extension)

+        - TrustWallet (a mobile application)

+        - Ledger (a hardware wallet)

+        See also

+        - :term:`Non-custodial`

+        - :term:`Decentralised exchange`

+    Liquidity provider

+        Liquidity providers (LPs) are users that deposit their assets to the :term:`liquidity pools <liquidity pool>` of an Automated Market Maker (:term:`AMM`).

+        Liquidity providers are crowdsourced collections of crypto assets used by the AMM to trade with people buying or selling one of these assets.
+        AMMs use pre-programmed mathematical equations to adjust prices based on supply in order to make sure the ratio of assets in any liquidity pool is maintained.

+        See also

+        - :term:`AMM`

+        - :term:`Swap fee`

+        - :term:`Liquidity pool`

+    Liquidity pool

+        Liquidity pool is the available trading liquidity of a single :term:`trading pair` in :term:`AMM`.

+        In a liquidity pool, :term:`liquidity providers <liquidity provider>` pool together one of more tokens that users can trade against.
+For providing liquidity, the providers are rewarded in :term:`swap fees <swap fee>`.

+        Liquidity pools are often their own smart contracts that can be easily explored and tracked in a blockchain explorer.

+        See also

+        - :term:`Liquidity`

+        - :term:`Trading pair`

+        - :term:`Swap fee`

+        - :term:`AMM`

+    Trading pair

+        In :term:`decentralised finance`, trading pair represents a market for a two or more tokens.

+        An example trading pair can be `BNB/BUSD trading pair on PancakeSwap <https://tradingstrategy.ai/trading-view/binance/pancakeswap-v2/bnb-busd>__`.

+        Trading pairs are named as a "ticker" based on their :term:`base token` and :term:`quote token` symbols.

+        Sometimes trading pairs are also called pools, because they are :term:`liquidity pool` mechanism based.

+        Unlike in traditional finance, in :term:`decentralised finance` a trading pair can also consists of three or more assets.
+This is especially popular in :term:`stablecoin` markets.

+        Trading pairs can be

+        - :term:`Order book` based

+        - :term:`Liquidity pool` based

+        See also

+        - :term:`Decentralised exchange`

+        - :term:`Lending pool`

+        - :term:`Liquidity pool`

+        - :term:`AMM`

+        - :term:`base token`

+        - :term:`quote token`